ibm-cloud-architecture/refarch-eda/docs/design-patterns/cqrs.md

 ## Problems and Constraints

-An app accesses data both to read the data and to modify the data.
+An application accesses data both to read and to modify it.
 The primitive data tasks are often expressed as create, read, update, and delete (CRUD); using them is known as CRUDing the data.
 App code usually does not make much distinction between the tasks; individual operations often mix reading the data with changing the data as needed.

 As part of application modernisation and the adoption of microservice, the database per service approach leads to interesting challenges of how to support business queries joining different data sources.